Health Arts: Practical Nursing Emphasis (HN)

 - More Information about Health Arts: Practical Nursing Emphasis

 This 17-month major is designed to prepare graduates to enter the field of practical nursing or to continue their nursing education at the associate or baccalaureate level.
-Graduates who successfully complete the program are eligible to take the Practical Nursing licensing exam (NCLEX-PN) and work under the direction of a licensed professional nurse, licensed physician, or dentist.
+Graduates who successfully complete the program are eligible to take the Practical Nursing licensing exam (NCLEX-PN) and work under the direction of a licensed registered nurse, licensed physician, or dentist.
 Practical Nursing education is a process through which the student has the opportunity to acquire knowledge, skills, attitudes, and judgment in order to provide safe nursing care.
 Classroom instruction in theory and basic nursing skills is provided on campus.
 Clinical experiences are obtained at area hospitals, nursing homes, and health care agencies.
 Under the guidance of College faculty, students gain valuable experience in the care of clients of all ages.
-See the Certificate program for Practical Nursing for additional essential information.
 Those wishing to enter this major in preparation for continuing into the associate's or bachelor's degree major can read more about our LPN to RN Advanced Placement option.

 Recommended High School Subjects